lillianfok/About-Me/README.md

 ## About me

 I'm an undergraduate at Smith College studying Statistical and Data Sciences.
 I am proficient in R/RStudio, Python, and Java.
-I enjoy dancing, food co-op living, and pictures of snails and frogs.
+I enjoy dancing, food co-op living, and learning about liberatory relational practices.

 ## Examples of my work